NTIA/NRMetricFramework/documentation/ReportLBP.md

 Goal | Metric Name|Rating
 -----|------------|------
 MOS  | LBP | :star:
-RCA  | LBP | :star: :star:

-__R&D Potential__: LBP might be useful for RCA, if a pattern can be found among images that produce high values of LBP.

 ## Algorithm Summary
 This algorithm divides the image into 3x3 blocks, examines the local binary patterns for each block, and produces one value for each 3x3 block.
 When examining each block, the algorithm compares edge pixels to the center pixel and calculates an overall value based on the differences observed.
 The output of the LBP algorithm is a matrix of per-block values.
 We chose to take the average LBP, to allow per-media analyses.